bodrick/awesome/TOPICS.md

 *   [xtekky/gpt4free](https://github.com/xtekky/gpt4free) - decentralising the Ai Industry, just some language model api's...
 *   [horsicq/Detect-It-Easy](https://github.com/horsicq/Detect-It-Easy) - Program for determining types of files for Windows, Linux and MacOS.
 *   [ThePBone/GalaxyBudsClient](https://github.com/ThePBone/GalaxyBudsClient) - Unofficial Galaxy Buds Manager for Windows and Linux
-*   [claabs/epicgames-freegames-node](https://github.com/claabs/epicgames-freegames-node) - Automatically login and redeem promotional free games from the Epic Games Store.
-Handles login and checkout captchas.
-Runs in Docker.
+*   [claabs/epicgames-freegames-node](https://github.com/claabs/epicgames-freegames-node) - Automatically login and find available free games the Epic Games Store.
+Sends you a prepopulated checkout link so you can complete the checkout after logging in.
+Supports multiple accounts, login sessions, and scheduled runs.
 *   [WerWolv/ImHex](https://github.com/WerWolv/ImHex) - 🔍 A Hex Editor for Reverse Engineers, Programmers and people who value their retinas when working at 3 AM.
 *   [NationalSecurityAgency/ghidra](https://github.com/NationalSecurityAgency/ghidra) - Ghidra is a software reverse engineering (SRE) framework
 *   [Hack-with-Github/Awesome-Hacking](https://github.com/Hack-with-Github/Awesome-Hacking) - A collection of various awesome lists for hackers, pentesters and security researchers